Kron4ek/Conty/README.md

 ## Sandbox

-Conty uses bubblewrap and thus supports filesystem sandboxing.
-By default it's disabled and almost all directories on your system are available for the container.
+Conty uses bubblewrap and thus supports filesystem sandboxing, X1 isolation is also supported (via Xephyr).
+By default sandbox is disabled and almost all directories and files on your system are available for the container.

 Here are the environment variables that you can use to control the sandbox:
 * **SANDBOX** - enables the sandbox feature itself.
 Isolates all files and directories, creates a fake temporary home directory (in RAM), which is destroyed after closing the container.